chetanr25/rte2025/README.md

 __Collaborators:__ Juan Alvarez, Manuel Carrido, Jan Sans, Marc Verges, Vincent Harkins.

 Subteam:
-- Backend
+- Backend: Juan, Vincent, Manuel.
-- z
+- Frontend: Jan, Marc.

 ## Notes:
-Open source tools needed:
-- Latex pdf parser

-Inputs:
+Ideas for Inputs:
 - Radio transcript in text of the incident (we assume it's already transcribed).
 - Radio input directly from the user (firefighter).
     - initially this input will be in text.